-The Board of Directors has assessed the effectiveness of information disclosure processes in 2009, and found them to be satisfactory.
-Besides this, it has also ordered that a survey of external stakeholders be conducted in the interests of further raising the effectiveness of information disclosure.
+The Board of Directors has assessed the effectiveness of information disclosure processes in 2011, and found them to be satisfactory.

 1.6.
 Overview of the exercising of shareholders' rights

 Participation in the General Meeting and voting rights

 Shareholders may exercise their right of participation and their voting rights at the General Meeting, in person or by proxy.